oxytanet/proxyta.net/README.md

 :warning: Don't forget to setup the DNS for `service.${DOMAIN_NAME:-local}` and its `www.` version :warning:

 For this, in dev, you can just add it to your `/etc/hosts`

+## Go to Dev from Prod and vice versa

+Just launch `docker-compose down` in the old folder and follow the README in the new